mendersoftware/mender/CONTRIBUTING.md

   instance:

   ```
-  Refactor dataProcess(), no functionality change.
+  refactor: dataProcess(), no functionality change.
   ```

   This is has no visible effect, therefore it's appropriate to add:

   ```
-  Refactor dataProcess(), no functionality change.
+  refactor: dataProcess(), no functionality change.

   Changelog: None
   ```

 ### Structuring your commits

 More often than not, your pull request will come as a set of commits, not just a single one.
 This is especially recommended in case of larger changesets.